-Domestic Cruises (including Canada) that do not include travel to Cuba
+Domestic Cruises (including Canada)

 For cruises that begin and/or end in a U.S port (“closed-loop” cruises), the following WHTI-compliant documents are acceptable for cruise travel.
 These documents enable the Department of Homeland Security to quickly and reliably identify a traveler.
 If a picture I.D. is not affixed to the WHTI-compliant document, a picture I.D. is required (a valid, unexpired government-issued photo I.D. for all guests 16 years of age or older).
 If the cruise includes air travel to or from Canada, a valid, unexpired U.S. passport is required.

 For “closed-loop” cruises, U.S. citizens can also show proof of citizenship, such as a birth certificate issued by a government agency and accompanied by a government-issued photo I.D.